FelixAugenstein/watson-assistant-tutorial/README.md

 <li><strong>Dialog</strong> consists of dialog nodes.
 Each node is made up of a trigger (condition) and a response.
 If the assistant recognizes the intent #Price, it could then respond: Would you like to know the price of juice or water?
 Otherwise, if the assistant recognizes the intent #Price and the entity value @products is juice, it could then respond: The price of juice is 2€ per bottle.</li>
 </ul>

-You can create 3 Intents, for instance #Greeting, #Goodbye and #Joke, define user examples such as "Hello" for #Greeting, "Bye" for #Goodbye and "Tell me a joke" for #Joke.
+You can create 3 Intents, for instance `#Greeting`, `#Goodbye` and `#Joke`, define user examples such as "Hello" for #Greeting, "Bye" for #Goodbye and "Tell me a joke" for #Joke.
 Then you can create 3 dialog nodes inside the Dialog.
 Now you can configure each node, for instance if assistant recognizes #Greeting Assistant responds "Hello, how can I help you?"

 If you need more details to configure your Intents, Entities and Dialog, [click here](https://cloud.ibm.com/docs/assistant?topic=assistant-getting-started#getting-started-add-catalog) for a step by step guide.
 You can also add standard nodes with the [Building a complex dialog](https://cloud.ibm.com/docs/services/assistant?topic=assistant-tutorial) tutorial or learn about slots with the [Adding a node with slots](https://cloud.ibm.com/docs/services/assistant?topic=assistant-tutorial-slots) tutorial.